BastilleBSD/bastille/docs/chapters/template.rst

 Applying Templates
 ------------------

-Jails must be running to apply templates.
+Containers must be running to apply templates.

 Bastille includes a `template` command.
 This command requires a target and a template name.
 As covered in the previous section, template names correspond to